batomas13/dotfiles/README.md

 ## Polybar:
     the icon for the workspaces are specific to one and dual monitor the second bar is specific to second monitor

-[^1]: the name for monitors depends from pc to pc so change in case